 - It is mostly used in electronic industries.

 - Also, this is used to repair tools, die, and mold.

 - This is used for welding or coating on a turbine blade.

 Do you want to PDF?
 Join our WhatsApp or Telegram or facebook for Downloading the PDF.

 Join our WhatsApp group: Engramritkumar WhatsApp

-Today we have learned about Working, Application, Advantages, and Disadvantages of Plasma Arc Welding.
+Today we have learned about Working, Application, Advantages, and Disadvantages, PDF of Plasma Arc Welding.
 If I have missed something, kindly inform me through commenting.
 If you like this article, don’t forget to share it on social networks.
 Subscribe our website for more informative articles.
 Thanks for reading it.
 Thank you.